GU-CLASP/GU-CLASP.github.io/_events/conferences/CLASP Concluding Conference/index.md

 2025 marked the tenth anniversary of CLASP and its official final year.

-The conference is organised by the Centre for Linguistic Theory and Studies in Probability (CLASP, https://gu-clasp.github.io/), University of Gothenburg.
+The conference is organised by the Centre for Linguistic Theory and Studies in Probability [CLASP] (https://gu-clasp.github.io/), University of Gothenburg.
 The conference will be held between October 5 and 6 in Gothenburg, Sweden.